TAMS has developed a new Mental Health Support Services information page to provide relevant information.

 If you have a question about your mast cell disease, please send us your question via our online form, or join our Facebook Patient Support Group.
 You can also attend our bi-monthly online mast cell disease support group.

-Free mental health support services
+Mental health support services in Australia

 Lifeline provides support to anyone in Australia in need of emotional support, regardless of age, race, gender, sexuality, ethnicity, or religion.
 Lifeline’s Crisis Supporters are available 24/7 by phone on 13 11 14, via text, and through online chat to listen with compassion and provide judgement-free support.

 If you prefer to speak in a language other than English call 131 450, say your language, followed by “Lifeline 13 11 14”.
-Once connected you can speak in your preferred language, a qualified interpreter will stay on the line to translate for the duration of the call.
+Once connected you can speak in your preferred language, a qualified interpreter will stay on the line (for free) to translate for the duration of the call.

 Beyond Blue support services are available 24/7 by phone on 1300 224 636, online chat, and by email (responses within 24 hours) to anyone affected by depression or anxiety.
-They can also provide specific information relevant to young people, women, men, older people, pregnant women, and families, Aboriginal and Torres Strait Islander people, LGBTI people, and multicultural people.
+They can also provide specific information relevant to young people, women, men, older people, pregnant people, and families, Aboriginal and Torres Strait Islander people, LGBTI people, and multicultural people.

 MensLine Australia is a 24/7 national telephone (1300 78 99 78) and online support service staffed by professional counsellors, experienced in men’s issues.
 MensLine Australia provides information, and referral service for men over 15 years of age with concerns about mental health, anger management, family violence, addiction, relationship, stress, and well-being.

-Kids Helpline is a 24/7 service for young people aged 5 to 25 can engage with at any time, for any reason.
+Kids Helpline is a 24/7 service young people aged 5 to 25 can engage with at any time, for any reason.
 People in the eligible age group can also contact Kids Helpline counsellors through their one-on-one WebChat or by phoning 1800 55 1800.

 SANE Australia is a non-crisis service that supports all people regardless of gender, culture, ethnicity, religion, or sexual orientation.
-They provide free counselling support to adults who identify as having a complex mental illness, complex trauma, or high levels of psychological distress, and their family, friends & carers.
+They provide free counselling support to adults who identify as having a complex mental illness, complex trauma, or high levels of psychological distress, and their family, friends and carers.
 Their team can also suggest third-party support and treatment services available across Australia.

 SANE Australia can be contacted by phone on 1800 187 263 from 10 am to 10 pm, Monday to Friday AEST/AEDT, and via web chat when possible.
 Their team can also respond to email inquiries within 48 hours.